Swati46429/CytoCanine_AI/README.md

 # CytoCanine_AI
-YOLO + EfficientNet Tumor Detection &amp; Classification Web App for Canine Cytology Images
+Automated Detection and Classification of Canine Round Cell Tumors Using YOLOv8x and ConvNeXt-Tiny